EIG may bid for more of Brazilian Batista's troubled EBX group

-NEW YORK/RIO DE JANEIRO, Aug 19 (Reuters) - EIG Global Energy Partners LLC is interested in buying more assets from troubled Brazilian tycoon Eike Batista, a person familiar with the U.S. investment company’s plans said days after it closed a $544 million deal that gives it control of a major new port.
+NEW YORK/RIO DE JANEIRO (Reuters) - EIG Global Energy Partners LLC is interested in buying more assets from troubled Brazilian tycoon Eike Batista, a person familiar with the U.S. investment company’s plans said days after it closed a $544 million deal that gives it control of a major new port.

 EIG, however, is not actively negotiating with Batista’s Rio de Janeiro-based EBX Group, said the person, who declined to specify which assets the $12.8 billion investment-management firm has its eye on.

-Forced by debt woes to dismantle an energy, port and mining empire that had been worth $35 billion last year, Batista is seeking partners or buyers for oil company OGX Petróleo e Gás Participações SA, iron ore miner MMX Mineração e Metálicos SA, shipbuilder OSX Brasil SA and coal miner CCX Carvão da Colombia SA.
+Forced by debt woes to dismantle an energy, port and mining empire that had been worth $35 billion last year, Batista is seeking partners or buyers for oil company OGX Petróleo e Gás Participações SA (OGXP3.SA), iron ore miner MMX Mineração e Metálicos SA (MMXM3.SA), shipbuilder OSX Brasil SA (OSXB3.SA) and coal miner CCX Carvão da Colombia SA (CCXC3.SA).

 EIG declined to comment.
 EBX executives were not immediately available for comment late on Sunday.